Prostitution in Canada: Effects of section 213 (communicating)

-More than 90% of prosecutions are under section 213 (communicating).
+More than 90% of prosecutions are under section 213 (communicating) of the Criminal Code.
 Consequently, it has become the target of criticism that, while designed to prevent public nuisance, it ignores public safety.
 In practice, the communication law has not altered the extent of street-based sex work, but merely displaced it, often to more dangerous locations.

 The STAR project showed that relocation to poorly-lit, underpopulated areas reduced unwelcome attention by police and residents but increased the likelihood of 'bad dates'.

 Prostitution issues by province

-While sex work exists in all cities, one that has received a large amount of publicity is Vancouver due to poor socio-economic conditions in the Downtown Eastside, and the murder of a large number of women working in the sex trade, a disproportionate number of whom were aboriginal.
+While sex work exists in all cities, Vancouver has received a large amount of publicity due to the poor socio-economic conditions in the Downtown Eastside and the murder of a large number of women working in the sex trade, a disproportionate number of whom were aboriginal.
 "Body rub parlours" may be establishments in which sex work takes place, which would be illegal under bawdy house and communicating laws.
 Vancouver's milder climate may favour street prostitution.
-However sex workers and their support services in Vancouver have been very organised and vocal in responding to media criticisms.
+However, sex workers and their support services in Vancouver have been very organised and vocal in responding to media criticisms.

 They have an uneasy relationship with the police.

 British Columbia has also been the area of Canada where most research has been carried out.

-The murders of 60+ sex workers, most of whom were Indigenous, from the downtown eastside of Vancouver in the 1990s and subsequent trials focussed national attention on the safety of sex workers under current legislation, which eventually led to court cases challenging the constitutionality of those laws.
-These trials did not focus on the overrepresentation of Indigenous women and girls in street sex and trafficking trade which has been largely attributed to three main root causes: gender inequality, a subordinate place in settler-colonial society, and targeted violence; thus when paired with the racism aimed at the Indigenous population by the settler-colonial society, a violent attitude towards the bodies of Indigenous street workers is accepted.
-In 2011, a public inquiry into missing and murdered women again drew attention to the interaction between safety and legislation.
-It is most likely that Pickton was able to kill those women specifically because they'd been displaced from the Downtown core in the "stroll" bounded by Helmcken Street north Seymour to Nelson, east to Richards and south to Helmcken Street to the industrial area in the Downtown Eastside.
+With regard to the murders of 60+ sex workers, most of whom were Indigenous, from the downtown eastside of Vancouver in the 1990s, it is likely that serial killer Robert Pickton was able to kill those women specifically because they'd been displaced from the Downtown core in the "stroll" bounded by Helmcken Street north Seymour to Nelson, east to Richards and south to Helmcken Street to the industrial area in the Downtown Eastside.
+Subsequent trials focused national attention on the safety of sex workers under the legislation at the time, which eventually led to court cases challenging the constitutionality of those laws.
+Although these trials did not focus on the overrepresentation of Indigenous women in prostitution, a 2011 public inquiry into missing and murdered women again drew attention to the interaction between safety and legislation.

 In 2012, a young Victoria man was convicted on charges relating to the prostitution of a child online.
 He was sentenced to three years in prison.